Get Avast One for real-time protection against threats to your iPhone

 As far as operating systems go, Apple’s macOS is one of the most secure — but there’s still plenty of room to take your Mac protection to the next level.
-Learn how to optimize your Mac security settings and keep malware off your machine with Avast Security for Mac.
+Learn how to optimize your Mac security settings and keep malware and other threats off your machine with Avast One.

 This article contains:

 With 2016’s KeRanger, the first Trojan ransomware for macOS, and 2017’s Patcher, a Mac ransomware spread through BitTorrent, we’ve seen that Macs are not invulnerable.
 Their security is strong straight out of the box, but there are several extra security settings that bolster your protection if you set them up.

 There’s more than just malware attacks on Macs that you should be concerned with — cybercriminals are always turning up with spoofed websites and all sorts of phishing scams, trying to get you to slip up.
 So what can you do?
 Using a strong antivirus is the first step.
 Then add these seven solid tips to take your security defenses to the next level.